jmreicha/configs/README.md

 configs
 =======

-A repository of my custom configs.
+A repository for my configs and dotfiles.

 The best way to use this repo is to clone it to some location on your desktop and then create a symlink to where the config file would live locally.